Polemon bocourti

-Polemon bocourti, or Bocourt's snake-eater, is a species of venomous rear-fanged snake in the subfamily Aparallactinae of the family Atractaspididae.
+Polemon bocourti, or Bocourt's snake-eater, is a species of mildly venomous rear-fanged snake in the subfamily Aparallactinae of the family Atractaspididae.
 The species is endemic to Central Africa (from Cameroon through Equatorial Guinea to Gabon and east to the Republic and Democratic Republic of the Congo).

 Etymology

 The specific name, bocourti, is in honor of French herpetologist Marie Firmin Bocourt.

 Geographic range

 Polemon bocourti is found in Cameroon, Equatorial Guinea, Gabon, Republic of the Congo, and western and central Democratic Republic of the Congo.

 Habitat

 The preferred natural habitat of P. bocourti, is forest, at altitudes of 200–1,200 m.

 Description

 Polemon bocourti is similar to P. barthii, but is distinguished from it by having two postoculars, and by having a lower number of ventrals, only 199–202.

 Behavior

 Polemon bocourti is terrestrial and fossorial.